 Why is Pride Month celebrated in June?

-Pride Month is celebrated during June in remembrance of the Stonewall Uprising, a crucial event in LGBTQ+ history that paved the way for the Pride movement.
+Pride Month is celebrated during June in remembrance of the Stonewall Uprising, a crucial event in LGBTQIA+ history that paved the way for the Pride movement.

 In the 60s, it was considered against the law to be gay.
 Presenting yourself in public as an openly gay or genderqueer person was deemed disorderly conduct by law.
 Due to these regulations, opening a gay bar was prohibited by law.

-On June 28, 1969, the police violently raided the Stonewall Inn, a popular bar in the local LGBTQ+ community of Manhattan.
-The LGBTQ+ community stood up against police violence.
+On June 28, 1969, the police violently raided the Stonewall Inn, a popular bar in the local LGBTQIA+ community of Manhattan.
+The LGBTQIA+ community stood up against police violence.
 Even several days after the event, riots and protests were happening on the streets of Manhattan.
-And that triggered the pride and LGBTQ+ movement in the United States.
+And that triggered the pride and LGBTQIA+ movement in the United States.

 One year after the Stonewall uprising, on June the 28th, 1970, thousands of gay and genderqueer people and their supporters gathered in the streets of Manhattan for the Christopher Street Gay Liberation Day March, the first known event celebrating gay pride.